TodePond/TodePondDotCom/pondcast/pointing-to-the-pieces/readme.md

 ## Berd has flown away

 I changed the ending quite late in the video-making process.
 It felt unsatisfying.
 It wrapped up too quickly, and it needed an extra 'conclusion' section on the end.
-So I quickly figured a calm phrase to add on.
+So I quickly figured out a calm phrase to add on.

 <video controls>
   <source src="berd-has-flown-away.mp4" type="video/mp4">